Hertford County License Hearing Guide

 After Criminal Case Concludes

-• Providing proof of completion of any required alcohol education or treatment programs.
+• Provide proof of completion of any required substance abuse assessment and treatment programs.

-• Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may be required to complete an alcohol assessment and participate in a substance abuse treatment program.
+• Classes/Programs That Must Be Completed: Depending on the circumstances of your case, you may be required to complete a substance abuse assessment and treatment program before your license can be reinstated.

 Hertford County DMV Offices